Safira Rumimper: Early life and education

-Safira begin her career at the early age as a commercial model and model.
+Safira begia her career at an early age as a commercial model and model.
 Safira moved to Jakarta for her university studies.
 She holds a law degree from the University of Indonesia in Jakarta, graduated with Latin honours (summa cum laude), and now continuing her magister degree.

 Pageantry

 Miss Earth Indonesia 2020

 Safira was appointed as Indonesia's representative at Miss Earth 2020 due to the pandemic caused by COVID-19 the coronation night of Miss Earth Indonesia 2020 was delayed after the final night of Miss Earth 2020 with Monica Khonado from Sulawesi Utara won the title of Miss Earth Indonesia 2020 and represented Indonesia in Miss Earth 2021.

 Miss Earth 2020

 Safira represented Indonesia at Miss Earth 2020 pageant that would be held via virtual coronation night on November 29, 2020, due to the pandemic caused by the Coronavirus disease 2019.
 Miss Earth 2019 Nellys Pimentel of Puerto Rico will crown her successor at the end of the event.